Crzzpy/csgozap-coinflip-animation/README.md

 # csgozap-coinflip-animation
-A short snippet of the csgozap coinflip animation, simply open the html file and after 2 seconds the animation will start
+A short prototype snippet of the csgozap coinflip animation I found, simply open the html file and after 2 seconds the animation will start